 Because of this, you want to get paid what you’re worth.

 But how can you know what you’re worth?
 Or, if you have a plumbing business, how can you know set a fair and competitive rate to attract the best employees?

-We scaped all 2019 data to break down the number of jobs by state, how many of those jobs are entry, mid, and senior-level, and the average hourly rate for each state.
+We scaped the data to break down the number of jobs by state, how many of those jobs are entry, mid, and senior-level, and the average hourly rate for each state.